Somber remembrances mark anniversary of Sandy Hook shooting

 Another loved princess tea parties, Justin Bieber and trips to New York.
 Still another, who rode horses, was hoping for a cowgirl hat and boots for Christmas.

 One year later, the mass shooting at Sandy Hook Elementary School in Newtown, Connecticut, still evokes raw emotion and sadness.
-On Saturday, a day after another school shooting, this time at a Colorado high school where one student was wounded, the United States paused to remember the tragedy and revisit the contentious issue of guns in America.
+On Saturday, a day after another school shooting, this time at a Colorado high school where two students were wounded, the United States paused to remember the tragedy and revisit the contentious issue of guns in America.

 On December 14, 2012, Adam Lanza, 20, shot his way into the school he had once attended and murdered 20 first-graders, all aged 6 and 7, and six adults.
-Before heading to the school, Lanza killed his mother, who had legally purchased the guns he used that day.
+Before heading to the school, he killed his mother in her bed, who had legally purchased the guns Lanza used that day.

-At the White House, President Barack Obama and First Lady Michelle Obama observed a moment of silence after lighting 26 candles to honor those lost at the school.
+At the White House, President Barack Obama and first lady Michelle Obama observed a moment of silence and lit 26 candles to honour those lost at the school.

-In Newtown, at the Washington National Cathedral in the nation's capital and elsewhere around the country, bells tolled in remembrance of those who died.
+In Newtown, at the Washington National Cathedral in the nation's capitol and elsewhere around round the country, bells rang in remembrance of those killed.

-Some of the bells were rung by advocates of stricter gun control who see Newtown as a rallying call for action and refuse to let up despite setbacks.
+Some of them were rung by advocates of stricter gun control who see Newtown as a rallying call for action and refuse to let up despite setbacks.
 The group Mayors Against Illegal Guns says there have been 28 school shootings since Newtown.

-A fierce snow storm blew through Newtown, where a flag was flown at half-mast on Main Street.
-There was also a heavy police presence, including near the site of the recently demolished school.

-Wreaths of fresh flowers were placed near the spot where a large sign once stood announcing the Sandy Hook school.
-The area has been a popular location for people to leave flowers, stuffed animals and other tokens of remembrance.

 Eleven minutes after blasting his way in, Lanza ended his rampage with suicide.
 The aftershocks live on.